SCIFER99/Word-Cloud-Generator-for-reCAPTCHA-Security/README.md

        pip3 install display
        pip3 install fileupload
-       pip3 install io (Might be installed on your operating system already) pip3 install sys (Might be install on your operating system already) pip3 install os (Might be install on your operating system already)
+       pip3 install io (Might be installed on your operating system already) pip3 install sys (Might be installed on your operating system already) pip3 install os (Might be installed on your operating system already)

 Step2: That's all folks!